7 Best Affordable Condo Insurance Companies of 2026

 Is Condo Insurance Required?

-If you have a mortgage, the lender will generally require you to have condo insurance to protect its investment.
+If you have a mortgage, the lender generally requires you to have condo insurance to protect your investment.

 But what if you purchased your condo in full and have no mortgage?